An Introduction to Co-op Education

-Here is a brief introduction to university and college co-ops, what they are and how they can be beneficial to you as a student.
+A brief intro to university and college co-ops, what they are and how they can benefit you.

 What does co-op mean?

-Co-op education, or co-operative education, is an academic program broken up with periods in which a student will be given an opportunity to work in an industry related to their schooling.
+Co-op education, or co-operative education, is a program where students get the chance to work in an industry related to their field.
 Most co-op programs are structured so that each term or semester of schooling is alternated with a term or semester of work.
 The period of work outside the school is often called a work term.

 Do you get paid in a co-op job?